Can Citrine Go In Water? Here’s What You Need To Know…

 If you don’t want to remove your Citrine jewelry while taking a bath or shower, it’s alright to leave it on since Citrine can get wet.
 However, we don’t suggest making this a daily habit for the reasons that we already discussed.

 There are a couple of drawbacks to wearing your Citrine in the bath or shower, and we think they are worth knowing about.
 Your stone may be damaged if the water is too cold or too hot.
-Of course you probably won’t damage your Citrine if you wear it once or twice in an off-temperature shower or bath, but doing so could hurt your stone over time.
+Of course, you probably won’t damage your Citrine if you wear it once or twice in an off-temperature shower or bath, but doing so could hurt your stone over time.

 The other thing to think about is the quality of your water and the kinds of chemicals the stone could come in contact with.
 Hard water, highly chlorinated water or harsh bath gels or shampoos may affect the look and health of your stone.